brianterry/unicorn-maker/README.md

 ![Console](images/console.png)

 ## Step 6: Create a Unicorn
-Using the [CloudFormation](deployment/cloudformation.json) template in the deployment folder, create new stack that contains a uncorn:
+Using the [CloudFormation](deployment/cloudformation.json) template in the deployment folder, create new stack that contains a unicorn:

 The following command creates a new stack by using the cloudformation.json template.